 - Fixed price agreed in advance

-- Driver usually offers a meet-and-greet service inside arrivals
+- The driver usually offers a meet-and-greet service inside arrivals

 No waiting in taxi queues